 The social side?
 After completing your course you will find that many orienteers are keen to gather and compare their courses, commenting on their route choices and errors, and hoping not to repeat them next time.
 It is a friendly time and one the whole family can join in.
 Family or club picnics usually finish the day.
 Clubs also organise other occasional social events for their members.
 Orienteering is a truly international sport for all ages, that people can participate in at home, interstate or abroad.
 Whenever or wherever you participate, you will find the same friendly atmosphere.

 Essential knowledge for First Timers?
-At your first event, park as directed, then locate Event Registration, which is usually in a tent in the middle of the event assembly area.
+At your first event, park as directed, then locate Event Registration, which is usually in a tent in the middle of the event assembly area or “arena”.
 This is where you get information on the event and the various courses on offer.
 Once you’ve chosen a course to do, complete a registration card, then pay your entry fee to Registration, and they will direct you to where the Start location is.
 This is often a short walk through the bush, following a marked path.
-At the Start, an official will help you through the starting process, where you’ll get the map for your course, or mark up a blank map with your course yourself before you begin, and also get a “clue sheet” that describes all the control points you need to visit.
-Finally, you will be counted down on the event clock, to start your course at a specific clock time.
+At the Start, an official will help you through the starting process, where you’ll get the map for your course, or mark up a blank map with your course yourself before you begin, and also get the control descriptions (or “clue sheet”) that describes all the control points you need to visit and their identifying flag numbers.
+Finally, you will be counted down on the event clock, to start your course at a specific clock time, or at smaller events, you will probably just start yourself when you are all ready to go.
 On the map, the course you have to navigate is marked in a magenta or red colour, that doesn’t match any of the other map symbols.
 The location of the Start is always marked with a triangle symbol, so find this on the map first!
 Each control point you have to visit is marked with a numbered circle on the map, and by a numbered orange and white flag in the bush.
-For most events, you need to visit all the control points without missing any, and strictly in the order shown on the map – 1, 2, 3, 4, etc. A straight line joins each control point to the next one on the map, but this is a visual aid only to following the control order.
-Using your map and compass, and your wits and navigation skills, you are free to navigate between the controls following any route you choose, and this is the fun and skill of Orienteering – finding the fastest, smartest or easiest way around for yourself.
-Often the fastest runners are not the winners on the day!
-At each control point, you will need to write down a letter, punch a card or place an electronic stick into a recording device, to prove that you visited.
-Be careful – there will be other control points in the area that are not on your course, so always check the code number on each flag against your clue sheet, to make sure you’ve found the right ones!
+For most events, you need to visit all the control points, without missing any, and strictly in the order shown on the map – 1, then 2, 3, 4, etc. A straight line joins each control point to the next one on the map, but this is a visual aid only to following the control order.
+Each navigation segment between one control point and the next is called a “leg”.
+Using your map and compass, and your wits and navigation skills, you are free to navigate each leg following any route you choose, and this is the fun and skill of Orienteering – finding the fastest, smartest or easiest way around for yourself.
+Often the fastest runners are not the winners on the day, and it is also unwise to follow any other competitors, as you don’t know what course they are doing, or what control they are up to!
+At each control point, you will need to write down a letter, punch a control card, or place an electronic stick into a recording device, to prove that you visited.
+Be careful – there will be other control points in the area that are not on your course, so always check the code number on each flag against your control descriptions, to make sure you’ve found the right ones!
 The Finish point is marked with a double circle.
 Always visit the Finish point and check in with the event officials, so they know you’re back, even if you don’t successfully complete your course.
+This will prevent safety concerns at the end of the day; if you are unfortunately injured out on the course, the organisers will come searching for you.
 At the Finish, your time on the course will be calculated, and the organisers will check that you visited all the control points in the right order.
 Your result will be placed on a results display, so you can see how you went against other people on your course, or in your age class.
 You will also get to keep your map and a printout from the electronic timing system.
 Discussing your course and route choice decisions with others is a great way to learn and share the experience.
 The most common phrase heard around the results board is always “How did you go?”
 Best of luck! 🙂